cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

   * deal 2 (Strong: 3 / Weak: 1) Ranged Damage.

 ## Defend
+_Dodge, or brace yourself for the impact.
+Either way, you're ready._

 * Place Cups or Pentacles on Defend.
 * When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Defend and
   * generate 5 (Fast: 7 / Slow: 3) Shield.

 ## Concentrate
+_You take a moment to focus: the world slows down around you._

 * Place Major Arcana cards on Concentrate.
 * Cards sitting on Concentrate remain there.
 * When there are 2 (Wise: 1, Foolish: 3) cards on Concentrate: